jasongrimes/fretboardfoundation/_chapters/020-chords/105-shell-voicings.md

 ## Shell chord grips

-Shell voicings are given for major seventh, minor seventh, and dominant chords, which are enough to cover all the diatonic chords of Western harmony.
+Grips are given for major seventh, minor seventh, and dominant chords, which are enough to cover all the diatonic chords of Western harmony.